By Chaimaa, Monika & Romy

 Derogating from the Finality Principle

 In recent case Rimšēvič the Court took an interesting turn in its exercise of judicial control.
 In February 2018, Rimšēvičs, the Latvian Central Bank Governor, was arrested by the Latvian Anti-Corruption Office (“The KNAB”) for allegedly accepting a bribe.
 As a consequence, Rimšēvičs was prohibited from exercising his powers as a member of the ECB’s Governing Council.
 This prohibition was challenged by Rimšēvičs and the ECB, arguing an infringement of Article 14.2 of the ESCB Statute.
+This article constitutes a rather specific procedure concerning the independence of members of the ECB’s Governing Council.
 Despite the ECB’s request for a declaratory judgement on the infringement made by the KNAB, the Court instead ruled that the procedure described in Article 14.2 didn’t constitute an infringement proceeding, but constituted an annulment procedure similar to Article 263 TFEU.
 The Court found that the KNAB decision constituted an unlawful act, and annulled the decision.

 Stepping Away from the Treaty Mandate?

 Considering the ruling in Rimšēvičs, there’s no other conclusion to draw than that the Court is reaching here.
 The ruling reflects the notion that interference in the national legal order is justified in the integrated system of the ESCB.
 This clearly depicts the trade-off between the independence of the ECB and judicial accountability, and the tendency to favour the former over the latter.
-The derogation from Borelli and the conflicting logic with Berlusconi is a testimony of the proceduralist approach the Court took by leaning on the independence of the ECB as opposed to being critical on the substance of the case.
+The derogation from Borelli and its clear notion on how the Court should not interfere so heavily in the national legal order, as well as the conflicting logic with Berlusconi, where interference was only ‘justified’ because of the composite nature of the procedure, is a testimony of the proceduralist approach the Court took by leaning on the independence of the ECB as opposed to being critical on the substance of the case.
 Protecting the ECB’s independence therefore formed a justification of the Court’s self-proclaimed expansion of its competence.

 The discrepancies arising from the lack of a tailor-made system of judicial controls cause unclarity and legal uncertainty.
 The current framework of the Treaties has no room for mixing up the EU and national jurisdictions and provides for a clear distinction between the two.
 Due to the ‘hybrid status’ of the ESCB and consequently the blurred line between the EU legal order and national legal order, the Court’s existing mandate seems too narrow, requiring arguments based on semantics and conceptual problems to broaden its jurisdiction.
 Hereby, the fundamental principle of conferral enshrined in Article 5 TEU was crossed.
 Whether the Court’s ruling will be limited to the ECB will have to stand the test of new ‘novel constructs’ that will arise in the future.